juliogomez/myhero_spark/README.md

-# MyHero Spark Bot
+# MyHero Spark / WebEx Teams Bot

-This is the a Spark Bot for a basic microservice demo application.
+This is the a WebEx Teams Bot for a basic microservice demo application.
 This provides an interactive chat service for a voting system where users can vote for their favorite movie superhero.

 Details on deploying the entire demo to a Kubernetes cluster can be found at